- John Appleby made bold predictions on HANA.

 This is not a “clear move to combined transactional and analytic processing.”
 SAP followed by IBM, Oracle, and Microsoft (following SAP’s lead) added column oriented/”in-memory” capabilities to their databases, but there is no evidence that the processing of this type increased.
 This is because the applications above them stayed roughly similar.
 ERP systems are still primarily processing transactions.
 Companies have not removed their data warehouses and increased reporting off of the ERP system.
-Actually, S/4HANA even in 2019 is barely live anywhere, with most of the implementation go lives falsified or covered up as we covered in the article S/4HANA Implementation Study.
+S/4HANA, even in 2019, is barely live anywhere, with most of the implementation go lives falsified or covered up as we covered in the article S/4HANA Implementation Study.
 Therefore extremely few customers anywhere are even using S/4HANA on HANA.

-Appleby would like his proposal to be true because his income comes from promoting combined transactional and analytic processing, but he presents no evidence that it is true, and of course, he has a massive financial bias to misrepresent reality.
+Appleby would like his proposal to be true because his income comes from promoting combined transactional and analytic processing.
+But he presents no evidence that it is true, and of course, he has a massive financial bias to misrepresent reality.

 We also question whether the future of SAP is HANA.
-In 2019 it is apparent that SAP has been nowhere near as successful as SAP intended, and that it is very likely that SAP will have to reverse course and certify S/4HANA on Oracle and IBM as we covered in the article Why SAP Will Have to Backtrack on S/4HANA on HANA.
+In 2019 it is apparent that SAP has been nowhere near as successful as SAP intended and that it is very likely that SAP will have to reverse course and certify S/4HANA on Oracle and IBM as we covered in the article, Why SAP Will Have to Backtrack on S/4HANA on HANA.

 SAP has produced benchmarks for HANA on transaction processing — but not for S/4HANA.